-Employment of staff by the Group must comply with the Employment Ordinance in Hong Kong and The Labor Code of The Philippines.
-The Group strictly complied with the relevant rules and regulations for the year ended 31 December 2024.
+Employment of staff by the Group must comply with the Employment Ordinance in Hong Kong, The Labor Code of The Philippines and Labor Standards Act of the Republic of Korea.
+The Group strictly complied with the relevant rules and regulations for the year ended 31 December 2022.
 The Group has a zero tolerance policy towards the use of forced labor and child labor in our business operations and regularly reviews the overall employment practices to avoid any potential violations or irregularities.
 Each employee is required to fill in a resume upon joining the Group.
 Should the employee falsify their identity or provide false personal particulars, the said employee would be considered to have committed a serious breach of the Group's rules and regulations and the Group will terminate employment according to the employment contract.
 Moreover, the Group regularly monitors information and data related to employment to prevent non-compliance with rules and regulations especially in relation to preventing child and forced labour.